Free Lancing

 Free Lancing is an album by American guitarist James Blood Ulmer, recorded in 1981 and released on the Columbia label.
 It was Ulmer's first of three albums recorded for a major label.

 Reception

 The AllMusic review by Brian Olewnick stated that "it's Ulmer's stinging guitar lines — rough-hewn, corrosive, and scrabbling — throughout this recording that make it one of his finest".

 Trouser Press described both Free Lancing and the subsequent Black Rock as "technical masterpieces, making up in precision what they lack in emotion (as compared to Are You Glad to Be in America?).
 Working to expand his audience, Ulmer concentrates more on electric guitar flash, and actual melodies can be discerned from the improvised song structures (improvisation being one of the keys to harmolodics)."

+In naming it the 220th best 'heavy metal' album up to 1991, Chuck Eddy cites Free Lancing as "the most natural place for metal-flash/guitar-hero aficionados to board Blood's bloodcurdling barge without rocking it too much, which explains why it was granted so much muso-mag ink."